 First of all, cookies do not offer a reliable way to track mobile usage.

-Secondly, cookies can be easily deleted by the consumer – and more and more are doing so.
+Secondly, cookies can be easily deleted by the consumer.

 And thirdly, cookies make ads and ad campaigns more easily recognizable to ad blockers, effectively killing any chance an advertiser may have of connecting with a potential customer.
 With ad blocker usage set to grow by double digits this year, this is a real concern for ROI-conscious advertisers.

 Device fingerprinting offers a backup method of tracking when cookies can’t get the job done.

 A person is looking to book a holiday to Paris.
 In the course of browsing the internet, he/she clicks on a banner ad advertising an all-inclusive package from a travel agency.
 However, the person does not book a trip immediately.
 Instead, they close their web browser (and thus potentially delete the cookies connected with the paid advertising they interacted with) and go to bed.

 The next day, the person decides to check out the travel agency’s website again and this time simply types in the agency’s address in the web browser.
 After perusing the site a bit, they end up booking the all-inclusive package they had originally seen in the banner ad.

 Now, because the conversion was completed the second time and could not be attributed to the banner ad by means of a cookie, the travel agency is unable to accurately determine the ROI of that ad.

 But thanks to device fingerprinting, it is possible to ascertain that the customer who booked the travel package used the same web browser (with the same “fingerprint”) as the one where the ad was previously served.

 How Does Device Fingerprinting Work?